ivanyort/pg-read-replica/README.md

 > “logical decoding cannot be used while in recovery”

-CDC tools like **Debezium** had to connect directly to the primary server to capture data changes.
+CDC tools only had the option to connect directly to the primary server to capture data changes.

 **PostgreSQL 16 and Later:** You can now point CDC tools such as **Qlik Replicate** to a replica server instead of connecting to your primary.
 This works for logical replication and logical decoding operations.